 What is TIPP?

-The Tax Instalment Payment Plan (TIPP) is a monthly tax payment plan that allows taxpayers the option to pay their property taxes over the year by pre-authorized bank withdrawal on the 15th of each month.
+The Tax Instalment Payment Plan (TIPP) is a convenient monthly payment program designed to ease the burden of property tax payments.
+With TIPP, taxpayers have the flexibility to spread their property tax obligations evenly over the course of a year.
+This is achieved through automatic, pre-authorized bank withdrawals on the 15th of each month.

 How does TIPP work?

-Before your TIPP application will be processed, all previous years’ taxes and penalties must be paid in full.
-Monthly instalments will be calculated by dividing the prior year’s tax levy by the remaining months in the calendar year.
-Once the current year’s tax levy has been issued, the remaining monthly instalment amounts will be calculated by dividing the remaining taxes owed by the number of months left in the year.
+Before getting started with TIPP, it's important to ensure that all previous years' taxes and penalties have been fully settled.
+Monthly instalments are calculated based on the prior year's tax levy, which is then divided by the number of months remaining in the current calendar year.
+Once the tax levy for the current year is determined, the remaining monthly instalment amounts are recalculated by dividing the outstanding taxes by the number of months left in the year.

-Your tax notice will include the total payments made to date, the total remaining taxes to be paid, and the new instalment amount required for the remaining monthly payments.
-The last payment of the year is December 15th.
+Your tax notice will provide you with essential information, including the total payments made to date, the balance of taxes to be paid, and the new instalment amount required for the remaining monthly payments.
+The final payment for the year is due on December 15th.

-Taxpayers may apply for TIPP any time before July 1st of each year.
-Applications made after July 1st will be held until the following tax year, and instalments will begin in January.
+Interested taxpayers can apply for TIPP at any time leading up to July 1st of each year.
+Applications submitted after July 1st will be processed for the following tax year, and the monthly instalments will commence in January.

-Applications are available at the Municipal District of Taber Administration Office or by downloading the TIPP Application.
-Complete the form and attach a void cheque or Bank Information EFT Form from your financial institution and return it to the Municipal District of Taber, 4900B 50 Street, Taber, Alberta, T1G 1T2, Attention: Tax Clerk.
+To enrol in the TIPP program, you can pick up an application form at the Municipal District of Taber Administration Office or download it from the Tax Instalment Payment Plan web page.
+Complete the form, attach a void cheque or the Bank Information EFT Form from your financial institution, and send it to the Municipal District of Taber at 4900B 50 Street, Taber, Alberta, T1G 1T2, Attention: Tax Clerk.

 The Municipal Government Act requires the Municipal District of Taber to pass a taxation bylaw every year.
 The bylaw contains the annual taxation amounts on all property types in the municipality.
 To view the current property taxation bylaw search our bylaws page.